aquarapid/vitess_examples/vtcombo/README.md

 ```

 In addition, you will need files in the local directory `schema/` to contain
 the vschema (JSON) for each keyspace you want to create.
+The vschema is
+applied automatically to the ("fake") topo server when `vtcombo` starts.
 See the files in the `schema/` directory in this repo for an example.
 We also include the schema (SQL) for each table in there.  `vtcombo` does not
-execute these automatically, you will still need to apply these against
+apply the SQL schema files automatically, you will still need to apply these
-the appropriate keyspaces (schemas) via a MySQL client.
+against the appropriate keyspaces (schemas) via a MySQL client.
+Note that the topology information for `vtcombo` is passed via the contents
+of the file `topo` in the above example.
+See below for some details.

-See the `launch_standalone.sh` script for the above.
+See the `launch_standalone.sh` script for the above invocation.

 ## Running `vtcombo` using docker